-Depending on how the strategies are constructed, they have potential to significantly impact operating revenue.
+2 Depending on how the strategies are constructed, they have potential to significantly impact operating revenue.
 Any proposal should fully evaluate the impact on operating revenue and identify replacement revenue to cover any potential loss to the transit operator(s).
 "Spare the Air" day occurs when the BAAQMD forecasts that atmospheric conditions on the following day are likely to result in an exceedance of the health based State ozone standard.
 Major employers and the media are notified to advise employees and the general public that activities contributing to ozone formation should be limited.

-centers and employment sites to disseminate transit, ridesharing, and non-motorized travel information (e.g., maps of bike routes, bicycle commuter handbooks, and city walking guides).
+BAAQMD Deficiency List Section I: List of Programs, Actions and Improvements centers and employment sites to disseminate transit, ridesharing, and non-motorized travel information (e.g., maps of bike routes, bicycle commuter handbooks, and city walking guides).
 A second option is to install electronic kiosk centers, which are able to dispense tickets, route information, and in some cases, assist with ride matching operations.
 Another option is to franchise out the centers to mailbox services, photocopying centers, or other such establishments.
 Centers could also be established at community centers.
 Centers should be established at all major transit transfer points.
 This measure can be implemented both locally and on a system-wide basis.